ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 Passing an empty access token and refresh token results in the backend returning an incomplete session when attempting to refresh the session.

 Mentioned above, `accessToken` and `refreshToken` will be passed to the _Expenses_ web application as initial context.
-In the next section, `resolveInitialContext()` will be modified to use the Portals library to extract the initial context.
+In the next section, `resolveInitialContext()` will be modified to use the Portals module to extract the initial context.

 ## Extracting Initial Context